UPPMAX/HPC-python/docs/day3/pandas/README.md

 # Pandas

-:::{note} "Learning outcomes"
+:::{admonition} Learning outcomes
+:class: note

-At the end of this sessions, learners
+At the end of this sessions, learners ...

 - understand why Pandas is important
 - have run Python code that uses Pandas